Year to forget for Wales with World Cup looming

 Number eight Taulupe Faletau, 32, consistently maintains his status as Wales' leading performer, although he was challenged this year by Dragons lock Will Rowlands, 30, who enjoyed a stellar 12 months in a losing side.

-George North, 30, has returned from a serious knee injury and benefited from starting the last seven Test matches at outside centre.
+George North, 30, has returned from a serious knee injury and benefited from starting the past seven Test matches at outside centre.

 Then there is the most distinguished veteran in world-record cap holder Alun Wyn Jones.